volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ====================
 Serveur html ESP8266
 ====================
-Repris de l'exemple fourni avec l'IDE ARDUINO : ESP8266WebServer/FSBrowser
+Copy from example provided in ARDUINO IDE : ESP8266WebServer/FSBrowser

-Cette exemple apporte un lot de fonction qui gérent l'envoie de fichier css, jpg et autres...
+This example provide a lot of functions that managed file sending as css, jpg and so on

 edit page
 ==============
-Comportement etrange de l'extnsion html
+Strange behavior with html extension

 Le bouton parcourir tronc en htm et le visualisateur ne montre que les fichier htm